 For further reading:

-About the Investor Leadership Network
+- Jean Raby Appointed Co-Chair of the Investor Leadership Network

 The Investor Leadership Network was launched at the 2018 G7 to facilitate and accelerate collaboration by leading global investors on key issues related to sustainability and long-term growth.
 As the leading network of investors taking action for people, planet and prosperity, the CEO-led group is composed of 14 global institutional investors representative of all continents and assets classes, with over US$9 trillion in assets under management.
 Learn more about the Investor Leadership Network by visiting our website and following us on Twitter @ILNinfo